My friend Bill: "Irene, do you just take photos of vegetables? Nothing else?"

 Going to the farmers's market helps me remember that I want to eat healthy, fresh, and local.

 Hanging photos of gorgeous vegetables in my kitchen helps me help me affirm and celebrate the role I want vegetables to play in my life.

 A few years ago I was 40 pounds heavier, pre-diabetic, and tired all the time.
 I set out to improve my diet.
 It was't easy – we're all bombarded by ads and opportunities to eat junk!
 I was a photographer and a psychologist; I pulled out all the stops – and it worked!
 I now feel fantastic.

 Vegetables aren’t my only photographic subjects, but they’re one of my favorites.
 I hope my photographs will help you put vegetables forward in your life, too.

 About Irene Tobis

 I’d been studying photography, exhibiting and occasionally selling photographs for about 10 years before moving to Ottawa in 2017.
-It was my introduction to the School of Photographic Arts: Ottawa (SPAO) and especially digital printing guru J.A.
-(Jim) Lamont that ignited the project that became Vegetables Forward! and photography as a full-time, professional and passionate pursuit.
+My introduction to the School of Photographic Arts: Ottawa (SPAO) and especially digital printing guru J.A.
+(Jim) Lamont ignited the project that became Vegetables Forward! and photography as a full-time, professional and passionate pursuit.

 Commissions – memoirs, books, portraits, collections.
 I enjoy working with people on their photographic projects.
 Whether for personal or business presentations, at my home studio in Ottawa or on location – when they’re most exciting and satisfying, are really co-creations.
 I worked as a psychologist for 30+ years; I find that people often appreciate sensitivity and encouragement when we’re working toward their photographic goals, whether for personal or business presentations.
 I also enjoy larger special projects such as memoirs or collections for special events, involving multiple images for online publication and/or printed albums or books.